farambis/StatCompare-Whiz/markdown/independent_parametric.md

 Thus, it is advisable to compute and inspect variance ratios and their confidence intervals.

-The sample estimatoris given by the ratio of sample variances:
+The sample estimators given by the ratio of sample variances:

 $$ \widehat{VR} = \frac{s_{a|b}^2}{s_{a|b}^2} $$